BrenPatF/Sandbox/README.md

 SQL> @main_col_group

 ## API - Log_Set
-There are several versions of the log constructor function, and of the log writer methods, and calls are simplified by the use of two record types to group parameters, for which constructor functions are included.
+There are several versions of the log constructor function, and of the log putr methods, and calls are simplified by the use of two record types to group parameters, for which constructor functions are included.
 The parameters of these types have default records and so can be omitted, as in the example calls above, in which case the field values are as defaulted in the type definitions.
 These field level defaults are also taken when any of the record fields are not set explicitly.
 Field defaults are mentioned below where not null.

 All commits are through autonomous transactions.